 Step 1: A big list of popular water ionizers/alkaline water machines

-After scouring the internet and exhausting this avenue, I messaged my family and friends and asked them to pour in their recommendations.
+After scouring the internet and exhausting this avenue, I messaged family and friends, and then their family and friends, asking them all to pour in their recommendations.
 It turns out every family has a member who is an alkaline water enthusiast.

 By the end of the day, I had 15 water ionizers on my list.